 When a slot is vacated in one of the DD Waivers (e.g., due to the death of an individual), the slot must be assigned to the next individual in that CSB's chronological queue for a reserve slot in that waiver.
 When an individual transitions to a new DD waiver using a reserve slot, the waiver slot vacated by that individual will be offered to the next individual in that CSB's chronological queue for a reserve slot in that waiver.
 If the individual chooses to accept the slot, DBHDS will assign.
-If there is not an individual in that CSB's chronological queue for a reserve slot in that waiver an individual in that CSB's chronological queue for a reserve slot in that waiver are slot will be assigned to an individual on the statewide waiting list who resides in the CSB's catchment area by DBHDS after review and recommendations from the local WSAC.
+If there is not an individual in that CSB's chronological queue for a reserve slot in that waiver, the vacated slot will be assigned to an individual on the statewide waiting list who resides in the CSB's catchment area by DBHDS after review and recommendations from the local WSAC.